miotke/andrewmiotke.com/content/posts/til/parsing_data_with_requests_library.md

     #"Authorization": f"{API_KEY}"
 }
 ```
-Note: If the API you're trying to talk to requires an API key (most do) then use `Authorization: "API_KEY"`.
+Note: If the API you're trying to talk to requires an API key (most do) then use `"Authorization": "API_KEY"`.

 Note 2: NEVER put the actual API key in code, call it from an environment variable or other secure method.

 ## Call the API

-1. Next we'll make a new variable and store the return value of `requets.get()`passing in the `url`, `headers`, and `payload` variables we created earlier.
+1. Next we'll make a new variable and store the returned value of `requets.get()` passing in the `url`, `headers`, and `payload` variables we created earlier.
-2. We'll put this response into a new variable as JSON
+2. We'll put this response into a new variable as JSON.
-2. We can print the response to get a blob of JSON shown in example 2 of this section
+2. We can print the response to get a blob of JSON shown in example 2 of this section.

 Example 1:
 ```python